 From the Great Australian Bight to the Nullarbor Plain, living and travelling in rural and remote South Australia (SA) offers unique experiences.
 To maintain good health, and to ensure you'll have access to health services when needed, it's important to plan ahead and know what is available.

 A snapshot of South Australia

 SA borders every state of mainland Australia and large areas are rural and remote.
-However, only about 20 per cent of residents live outside the greater Adelaide metropolitan area.
+However, only about 1 in 5 residents lives outside the greater Adelaide metropolitan area.

 The state's economy is dominated by the agricultural, manufacturing and mining industries.

 GP Plus Health Care Centres in Ceduna and Port Pirie provide integrated health services, including doctor, allied health, dental health, mental health, home and community care, midwifery and community health services.
 Multi-purpose services provide integrated health and aged care services in some communities.

 For out-of-hospital emergencies, the Rural Emergency Responders Network has a network of specially trained rural doctors.